RozhinYs/HW-Security-Labs/README.md

 B_real = B ^ key

-So to undo the XOR, you must XOR again with the same key:
+So to undo the XOR, you must XOR again with the same key!

+---

 🚨 What Happens with the Wrong Key?